Dive into the madness of Hanoi and emerge after tasting world-class street food, finding hidden local gems and the capit[..]

-As soon as you arrive in this wonderful country you’ll fall madly in love with it.
-It’s wildlife is so vast, it’s culture so diverse, it’s landscapes so addictive and it’s people so darn lovely.
-For these reasons, over the past few years, it has become one of the most popular destinations for tourists across the world, but fear not, there’s still plenty of off the beaten track-ness to be had.
+As soon as you arrive in this diverse and beautiful country, you’ll fall madly in love with it.
+Its wildlife is so diverse, it’s culture so vibrant, it’s landscapes so addictive and it’s people unendingly warm.

-Be open minded – Some people still associate Vietnam with the war.
-Many first-time visitors are very surprised at how much the country has moved on in the 43 years since the end of the war.
-A lot of them also expect resentment and grudges held over the war, but nothing could be further from the truth, as the past is the past, and here in Vietnam everyone is welcome.
+Be open-minded – some people still associate Vietnam with the war.
+Many first-time visitors are very surprised at how much the country has moved on in the 43 years since the war finished.
+A lot of them also expect resentment and grudges to be held, but nothing could be further from the truth.
+The past is the past, and here in Vietnam, everyone is welcome.

 Check your vaccinations are up to date – sounds obvious, but make sure you’ve had all the up to date jabs for travelling here.